AndrewGregorovic/check_it/README.md

 ![Dashboard Page Wireframe](docs/wireframes/dashboard_page.png)

 #### User Profile Page
 Displays the different pieces of profile information.
-The user name, name and email fields are just text when viewing the profile but when edit profile is clicked the fields become editable.
-The change password section and button to change profile picture is only visible when edit profile is clicked.
-While editing profile information the edit profile button becomes a save profile button.
+The user name, name and email fields are editable text fields.
+The box under the Password section is only visible when the Change Password button is clicked.

+When changes are made to any part of the user's account details the back button at the bottom of the page is replaced by two additional buttons, one to save all the changes and another to cancel the changes.
 The back button returns the user to their dashboard page.

+Uploading a new profile image is separate to changing any other account details and takes effect immediately after uploading.
+It does not count as a change that needs to be saved in the same way you would need to click the save button if a user wanted to change their name for example.

 ![User Profile Page Wireframe](docs/wireframes/user_profile_page.png)

 #### Saved Lists Page
-This is seen when the "All lists" option is selected (it should be highlighted or something to indicate that).
-There is another set of options that show to allow the user to filter their lists (again needs some sort of indication of being selected).
+This displays all the lists that the user is currently linked to, this includes their personal lists and group lists whether they are the list owner or just a member.
+There is set of options that show to allow the user to filter their lists (needs some sort of indication of being selected).
 Having a large number of lists will grow the list down and create a vertical scrollbar.

 The whole tile for each list will link to the view list page for that list.
 The top right of each tile indicates if the list repeats daily, weekly or not at all, if not at all there is no daily/weekly label.
+There is also a label for group lists, again the absence of a group label means that it is a personal list.

 ![Saved Lists Page Wireframe](docs/wireframes/saved_lists_page.png)

 #### Create List Page
-This card can be created on top of the page currently being viewed or can be a separate page with something in the background.
-When create list is clicked it takes the user to the edit list page for the newly created list.
+This card/window can be created on top of the page currently being viewed or can be a separate page with something in the background.
+When create list is clicked it takes the user to the edit list page for the newly created list so that they can begin adding items to it or include any of the optional elements.

 ![Create List Page Wireframe](docs/wireframes/create_list_page.png)